A ferry carrying more than 350 people sinks off the Philippines, killing at least 18

 The cause of the ferry sinking was not immediately clear and there will be an investigation, Dua said.
 The coast guard had cleared the ferry before it left the Zamboanga port, and there was no sign of overloading, he said.

-Local media reported that up to 15 passengers on the ship’s manifest decided not to board at the last minute and refunded their fare.
+Officials said they were looking into unverified reports that 15 passengers on the ship’s manifest decided not to board at the last minute and refunded their fare.
 If confirmed, that would reduce the number of missing, Dua said.

 Alih, a village councilor from Zamboanga city, told The AP Press that he volunteered to help in the search and rescue because some of his relatives were among the ferry passengers.
 They all survived.